 Similar to the above, thinning hair will generally follow a pattern around the scalp and crown in cases of pattern hair loss.
 As hair follicles begin to shrink, due to the effects of DHT, it becomes increasingly harder to support hairs, hence they begin to fall and eventually thin out.
 Hair that falls out in patches, or in any sort of irregular pattern is likely to be caused by something else; it may be autoimmune or microbial in nature.

 Contact Advanced Hair Studio for Hair Loss Solutions

 We know how to help you regrow more hair.
-We have done this all over the world, and our treatments have helped over 500,000 people.
+We have done this all over the world, and our treatments have helped over 1 million people.
 All our procedures are designed by hair loss doctors and have been subjected to intensive scientific testing.
 We know they work and we know they can help you and your thinning hair.

 Restore your confidence today: